Interim Chief Academic Officer

 Jeff also does consulting work in interdisciplinary and general education curriculum design.

 Prior to Quest, Jeff spent nine years teaching at Trinity Western University, where he maintains the title of Adjunct Professor of Music and Interdisciplinary Arts.
-He and his family enjoy getting out on the trails with his bike.
+He and his family enjoy getting out on the trails with their bikes.